peppelinux/debian-python-live555/README.md

 INSTRUCTIONS:

-  1. First install the Live555 library from Debian repository aptitude install livemedia-utils liblivemedia-dev python3 python3-dev python3-pip
+  1. First install the Live555 library from Debian repository</br>
+     aptitude install livemedia-utils liblivemedia-dev python3 python3-dev python3-pip

   2. Download/clone this repo

-  3. then
+  3. then</br>
      python3 setup.py build
      python3 setup.py install

-  4. Run the example (some costants should be configured in example.py) python3 example.py 10.17.4.118 1 10 out.264
+  4. Run the example (some costants should be configured in example.py)</br>
+     python3 example.py 10.17.4.118 1 10 out.264

-     That will record 10 seconds of H264 video from the camera at 10.17.4.118, channel 1, saving it to the file out.264.
+     That will record 10 seconds of H264 video from the camera at</br>
+     10.17.4.118, channel 1, saving it to the file out.264.

 This forge two files: video-H264-1 and audio-PCMU-2